Polka: Polka in the classical repertoire

 Bedřich Smetana incorporated the polka in his opera The Bartered Bride (Prodaná nevěsta) and in particular, Act 1.

 While the polka is Bohemian in origin, most dance music composers in Vienna (the capital of the vast Habsburg Austro-Hungarian Empire, which was the cultural centre for music from all over the empire) composed polkas and included the dance in their repertoire at some point in their careers.
 The Strauss family in Vienna, for example, while better-known for their waltzes, also composed polkas that have survived.
 Joseph Lanner and other Viennese composers in the 19th century also wrote polkas to satisfy the demands of the dance-music-loving Viennese.
 In France, another dance-music composer, Émile Waldteufel, wrote polkas.

-The polka evolved during the same period into different styles and tempi.
+The polka evolved during the same period into different styles and tempos.
 In principle, the polka written in the 19th century has a four-theme structure; themes 1A and 1B as well as a 'Trio' section of a further two themes.
 The 'Trio' usually has an 'Intrada' to form a break between the two sections.
 The feminine and graceful 'French polka' (polka française) is slower in tempo and is more measured in its gaiety.
 Johann Strauss II's "Annen-Polka", Op.
 114, "Demolirer-Polka, Op.
 269, the "Im Krapfenwald'l", Op.
 336, and the "Bitte schön!" polka, Op.
 372, are examples of this type of polka.
 The polka-mazurka is also another variation of the polka, being in the tempo of a mazurka but danced in a similar manner as the polka.
 The final category of the polka form around that time is the Polka schnell, which is a fast polka or galop.
 Eduard Strauss is better known for this last category, as he penned the "Bahn Frei" polka, Op.
 45, and other examples.
 Earlier, Johann Strauss I and Josef Lanner wrote polkas designated as a galop (quick tempo) or as a regular polka that may not fall into any of the categories above.

 The polka was a further source of inspiration for the Strauss family in Vienna when Johann II and Josef Strauss wrote one for plucked string instruments (pizzicato) only, the "Pizzicato Polka".
 Johann II later wrote the "Neue Pizzicato Polka" (New pizzicato-polka), Op.
 449, culled from music of his operetta Fürstin Ninetta.
 Much earlier, he also wrote a "joke-polka" (German scherz-polka) entitled "Champagner-Polka", Op.
 211, which evokes the uncorking of champagne bottles.

 Other composers who wrote music in the style of the polka were Jaromír Weinberger, Dmitri Shostakovich and Igor Stravinsky.